PADL/FlutterSwift/README.md

 ### Mobile and desktop platforms

-On mobile and desktop platforms such as iOS and Android, the `FlutterPlatformMessenger` class wraps the platform's existing [binary messenger](https://api.flutter.dev/flutter/services/BinaryMessenger-class.html).
+On mobile and desktop platforms such as macOS, iOS and Android, the `FlutterPlatformMessenger` class wraps the platform's existing [binary messenger](https://api.flutter.dev/flutter/services/BinaryMessenger-class.html).
 This is due to the platform binary messenger not being replaceable, as it is used by host platform plugins.

-On Darwin platforms (that is, iOS and macOS), you should simply add FlutterSwift as a Swift package dependency from Xcode.
+On Darwin platforms (that is, iOS and macOS), you can simply add FlutterSwift as a Swift package dependency from Xcode.
 On Android, you will need to link FlutterSwift into a Java Native Interface (JNI) library that is bundled with your APK (more of which below).

 ### Embedded platforms

 The `FlutterDesktopMessenger` actor wraps the API in `flutter_messenger.h`.
-This package will build the Sony eLinux Wayland engine as a submodule, using the engine included in the artifact bundle in this repository.
+This package will build the Sony eLinux Flutter fork as a submodule, using the Flutter engine included in the artifact bundle in this repository.

 ## Examples

 ### iOS and macOS

 Example Xcode projects are included in the standard places in the [Examples/counter](Examples/counter) directory.
+You may need to tweak the bundle identifier to match your developer ID.

 ### Android